Double reed acoustics: oboe, bassoon and others

 sketch of flow vs pressure

 However, as the mouth pressure gets large, it starts to flatten the reed blades and so tends to close the aperture through which the air is entering.
 Indeed, if you blow hard enough, it closes completely, and the flow goes to zero.
 So the flow-pressure diagram looks like that in the (highly simplified) diagram.
 Different curves are possible, depending on the stiffness and shape of the blades, and on the embouchure forces: vertical lip forces tend to close the aperture and lower the curve overall; 'pushing in' with horizontal forces tends to open it.
 Adjustment with the reed knife changes the reed mechanics and so also changes this curve in important ways.
 The curve is complicated by other effects.
 The air travels rapidly through the reed, which produces a suction that helps to close the blades.
 Further, as the blades close, their curvature is reduced, which reduces their effective stiffness.
-So the reed tends to close easily and abruptly at the right and side of the curve, which has important consequences.
+So the reed tends to close easily and abruptly at the right hand side of the curve, which has important consequences.
 The solid curve sketched above neglects air resistance in the channel, which can bend the peak of the curve to the right (dashed curve), and reduce the negative resistance region, but allow the reed to oscillate between a closed and open state when matched to a suitable bore.
-This 'beating reed' (closing completely for a short section of the cycle) is common in normal performance, and contributes high harmonics and thus the bright timbre of double reed instruments.
+This 'beating reed' (closing completely for a short section of the cycle) is common in normal double reed performance; it contributes high harmonics and thus the bright timbre of double reed instruments.

 The player provides power via a flow of air at pressure above atmospheric: this is the source of energy, but it is (more or less) steady.
 What converts steady power (DC) into acoustic power (AC) is the reed.
 The left side of the graph is something like a resistance: flow increases with increasing pressure difference (DC electrical current increases with increasing DC voltage).
 Just like an electrical resistance, an acoustic resistor loses power.
 So in this regime, the instrument will not play, though there is some breathy noise as air flows turbulently through the reed aperture.
 The operating regime is the downward sloping part of the right hand side of the curve in the sketch above.
 This is related to why there is both a minimum and maximum pressure (for any given reed) that will play a note.
 Blow too softly and you get air noise (left side of the graph), blow very hard and it closes up (where the graph meets the axis on the right).